Campus Improvement Plan

 Goal 3: SAFE SCHOOLS.
 Spring Oaks Middle School will ensure a safe and secure learning environment.

-Performance Objective 3: EMERGENCY OPERATIONS: Maintain Campus Emergency Operations Procedures that comply with SB 11, and include Standard Operating Procedures.
+Performance Objective 3: EMERGENCY OPERATIONS: Maintain Campus Emergency Operations Procedures (EOP) that comply with SB 11, and include Standard Operating Procedures.

-Evaluation Data Sources: Campus emergency operation procedures documents
+Evaluation Data Sources: Campus Emergency Operation Procedures Documents

-Strategy 1: EMERGENCY OPERATIONS PROCEDURES: Campus EOP will align to the best practices from the Texas School Safety Center and the Standard Operating Procedures.
+Strategy 1: Campus EOP will align to the best practices from the Texas School Safety Center and the Standard Operating Procedures.

-Strategy's Expected Result/Impact: Campus EOP turned in and filed by September 1st.
+Strategy's Expected Result/Impact: Submitted campus EOP in September.

-Strategy 2: EMERGENCY OPERATIONS PROCEDURES: Update campus EOP annually and train staff at the start of each school year.
+Strategy 2: Update campus EOPs annually and train staff at the start of each school year while providing ongoing training through school year.

 Strategy's Expected Result/Impact: Campus procedures maintained in campus EOP.
 Staff training documents maintained.
-EOPs submitted by September 1.

 Goal 4: Fiscal Responsibility